dotoroart/cards/README.md

 #### *Initiation*

-- During your turn you can initiate an encounter with another player.
+- During your turn you can initiate an Encounter with another player.
 - You may **tap** and **send** your Creatures to an Encounter with an opponent's Avatar.

+#### *Respond*

 - The receiving player may choose to protect their Avatar by intercepting them.

-#### *Respond*

 - You can receive an Encounter with different Creatures for different Incomers.
 - You can use unspent mana to play Actions, Limbs and Organs
 - Creatures queue if they encounter various the same target at the same time.